MisterJimson/multi_screen_layout/README.md

 ## Testing
 For testing without access to these physical devices you can use some specific emulators.
-- 6.7 Horizontal Fold-in Emulator available in Android Studio
+- 6.7 Horizontal Fold-in emulator available in Android Studio
+- 7.6 Fold-in with outer display emulator available in Android Studio
+- 8 Fold-out emulator available in Android Studio
 - Surface Duo Emulator available [here](https://www.microsoft.com/en-us/download/details.aspx?id=100847).

 ## Layouts
 ### TwoPageLayout
 Displays two Widgets, one per screen.

-On a dual screen device when the app is being spanned across two screens, displays both widgets, one per screen.
-This is designed to be used to accomplish Two Page, Dual View, and Companion Pane [dual screen app patterns from Microsoft](https://docs.microsoft.com/en-us/dual-screen/introduction#dual-screen-app-patterns).
+On a Microsoft dual screen device when the app is being spanned across two screens, TwoPageLayout displays both widgets, one per screen.
+This is designed to help you build Two Page, Dual View, and Companion Pane [dual screen app patterns from Microsoft](https://docs.microsoft.com/en-us/dual-screen/introduction#dual-screen-app-patterns).

-On a folding screen device when the screen is half opened the screen is treated as a dual screen device.
-This is designed to be used to Accomplish [Flex Mode](https://developer.samsung.com/galaxy-z/flex-mode.html) user experiences.
+On a folding screen device when the display could be utilized to split content areas, TwoPageLayout displays both widgets, one per content area.
+This is designed to help you build [Flex Mode](https://developer.samsung.com/galaxy-z/flex-mode.html) user experiences.
+You can read more about how when to split content is decided in the [AndroidX WindowManager documentation](https://developer.android.com/reference/androidx/window/layout/FoldingFeature#isSeparating()).

 On a single screen device, or when the app is only running on a single screen, only `child` will be displayed.